NikoFarrelly/web-graph-ui/README.md

 # web-graph-ui

 Provides a single component export, [FarrellyGraph](src/components/FarrellyGraph.tsx).
-Given data and props, a 3D graph node (courtesy of react-force-graph) network will be created.
+Given data and props, a 3D graph node (courtesy of [react-force-graph-3d](https://github.com/vasturiano/react-force-graph)) network will be created.
 Showing the links between nodes in the network.

 Two playback modes are provided, 'start' and 'end'.